 Parties can rely on a duty statement as confirmation of the assessment and obligation to pay the duty.

-No. The duty statement is for your records only, or to pass on to your client.
-Land Victoria only checks whether the duty has been assessed through the electronic verification mechanism – it does not accept a duty statement as evidence.
+No. The duty statement is for your records only or to give to your client.
+Land Victoria checks whether the duty has been assessed via the electronic verification mechanism and does not accept a duty statement as evidence.

 This is the total proportion of the property being sold or transferred.